zachary7829/QuickUpdateEngine/README.md

-# QuickUpdateEngine
+# QuickUpdateEngineAPI
-The update engine used in QuickUpdate.
+The update engine API used in QuickUpdate 3.4 and above.